lucacattan3o/p5.js-export/README.md

 # p5.js Sketch Export

-This wrapper can help you export your [p5.js](https://p5js.org/) sketch using [CCapture.js](https://github.com/spite/ccapture.js/) library.
+This wrapper can help you easely export your [p5.js](https://p5js.org/) sketch as a webm video using [CCapture.js](https://github.com/spite/ccapture.js/) library.

+It can also be used to record interactions (eg. mouse interactions, music interaction) before the final export.

 ## Demo